-Our semester and block programs are typically made up of five to fourteen participants.
+Our semester programs are typically made up of five to fourteen participants.
 If you’re curious about the age and gender of other participants on a program, just ask—we can let you know!

 Primary Program Leaders are fully fluent in English, proficient in local languages and cultures, have medical training, and are among our most experienced and highly-trained group leaders.
 In addition, support staff members, such as local guides help to supervise students.
 Every program will include staff members certified in Wilderness First Aid and CPR.